 Volunteers and Members

 Consultation of the main book and journal collections is available during Library hours.
-Checkout of duplicate books is allowed for a 2-week period.

 The Library is available by appointment.
 Please call (941) 366-5731 x 248.
 Library materials are not available for public checkout.